What Is Behavioral Psychology? Definition And Applications

 In classical conditioning, a naturally occurring stimulus is paired with a neutral stimulus to create a response.
 Eventually, the neutral stimulus will create the response even though the natural stimulus is no longer present.
 For example, let's say you want to teach a child to immediately get dressed and come down to the kitchen when their alarm goes off on a school day.
 The alarm is the naturally occurring stimulus, and getting dressed would be the neutral stimulus.
 Eventually, the child would be so used to getting dressed immediately after rising that they will do so even if the alarm doesn't go off.
 This is called a conditioned response.

 This type of conditioning is most frequently used to build new habits or break bad habits and is largely built on associations.
-Ivan Pavlov, another famous behaviorist, proved the effectiveness of classical conditioning with dogs.
-Dogs salivate when presented with food.
+Ivan Pavlov, another famous behaviorist, showcased the effectiveness of classical conditioning with dogs.
+The dogs salivated when presented with food.
 Pavlov associated the food with a bell, then a lab coat.
 Eventually, just the site of the lab coat made the dogs salivate.

 Classical conditioning is not foolproof.
 There is a phenomenon called extinction in which the association that created the conditioned response disappears.
 How quickly this might occur depends on several factors, such as the strength of the stimulus in the first stages of conditioning, and how long the conditioning lasts.